Huegoxaga/notes/finance/related-concepts.md

   - RELEVANT COSTS OF BUYING = Purchase price + Any direct costs relating to purchasing - Any avoidable Fixed Costs resulting from not making
 - Retain or Replace an old asset - Decide if it's time to sale the old asset and buy a better one for production
   - Replace the asset if the total cost of replacing is negative
-  - The cost of replacing is calculated as:
+  - The cost of replacing is calculated as (adding costs and substrcting savings):
     - `+` Purchase cost of new equipment
     - `-` Current Salvage Value of Old Equipment
     - `+` Opportunity cost of lost Terminal Salvage Value of old equipment